saraswatmks/saraswatmks.github.com/_posts/2019/2019-10-14-pex_tutorial.md

 ---
-title: Simple Guide to Packaging a Machine Learning Project using Python PEX
+title: Package a Machine Learning Project using Python PEX
 date: 2019-10-14
 tags:
 - machine learning
 - python
 - scikit-learn
-excerpt: "Using pex python library to package a python project for deployment."
+excerpt: "Use pex python library to package a python project for deployment."
 ---
 ## Introduction